-You may already benefit from health care reform since the Affordable Care Act became law in 2010.
+The Affordable Care Act may have helped you this year.
 Now, more people in your family may be covered by insurance.
 Or you might be getting more free preventive care.

 In Case You Didn't Know

-Many changes take effect in 2014.
-You're one of the people that health reform may benefit if:
+Many changes took effect in 2014.
+You may have benefited if:

 - You have not been able to afford health insurance.